Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Method

 To understand how older adults perceive AI explanations, we conducted a Speed Dating study \cite{zimmerman2017speed, davidoff2007rapidly}, composed of a series of structured User Enactments (UEs) \cite{odom2012fieldwork}.
 The aim of our study was to gain insights into what type of contextually grounded explanations in a smart home environment could be helpful, and what kind of explanations may seem disruptive to older adults, driven by their needs, goals, and boundaries for information access.

 Described as “fieldwork of the future”, Speed Dating is an exploratory research method that adapts the metaphor of romantic speed dating by presenting participants with brief and structured design concepts one after the other to surface their preferences, priorities, and boundaries for future technologies \cite{zimmerman2017speed}.
 In a Speed Dating study, participants encounter a series of storyboards with multiple design alternatives (in our case, multiple explanation possibilities), and are then prompted to critically reflect on the implications of each.
 The design alternatives serve as prompts to evoke further discussion and surface user needs around technological interactions.
-Speed dating supports low-cost comparison of design choices before committing to high-fidelity prototypes or technical development.
-This method has been widely applied in HCI to support exploratory examination across diverse areas, including social boundaries of AI agents \cite{luria2020social}, AI affiliation in collaborative caregiving \cite{chang2024dynamic}, online mental health communities \cite{stapleton2024if}, configurations of AI embodiment \cite{luria2019re}, etc.